charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.round.monster-turns.md

 - Elite monsters from a single set will always go first.
 - Draw a card from the monster ability deck per monster set
-- Perform only what is described on the card
+- Perform what the card describes